1992 San Diego Chargers season: Week 8: vs. Denver Broncos

 Humphries had his first 300-yard passing game, completing 20 of 27 for 355 yards, with two touchdowns and an interception.
 Miller had 6 catches for 129 yards and a touchdown, while Walker had 4 catches for 104 yards and a touchdown, the lone 100-yard receiving game of his career.
-Gill Byrd's two interceptions gave him nine against Elway in his career.
+Byrd's two interceptions gave him nine against Elway in his career.

 Week 9: vs. Indianapolis Colts

-A dominant defensive performance evened the Chargers' record at 4–4.
 San Diego's offense moved the ball freely in the first half, but missed several scoring opportunities.
 Humphries was intercepted in Colts territory on their first drive, and sacked near midfield to force a punt on the next one.
-With Indianapolis failing to gain a first down on their first two possessions, the Chargers drove to within a yard of the end zone, only for Butts to fumble as he dove over the goal line, with the Colts recovering.
-Three plays later, Burt Grossman broke through the line and sacked Jeff George in the end zone for a safety.
+With Indianapolis failing to gain a first down on its first two possessions, the Chargers drove to within a yard of the end zone, only for Butts to fumble as he dove over the goal line with the Colts recovering.
+Three plays later, Grossman broke through the line and sacked Jeff George in the end zone for a safety.
 After the ensuing free kick, a 43-yard catch by Miller set up a 33-yard field goal by Carney.
-The Colts picked up their first two first downs of the game on the next possession, but back-to-back sacks by O'Neal and Blaise Winter forced another punt.
+The Colts picked up their first two first downs of the game on the next possession, but back-to-back sacks by O'Neal and Winter forced another punt.
 The Chargers led just 5–0 at halftime, despite outgaining the Colts by 203 yards to -5.

 The offense managed to score a pair of touchdowns in the 3rd quarter.
-First, Harmon had a pair of 15-yard receptions on a 76-yard drive; from the Colt 17, Humphries lofted a pass to Lewis in the far left corner of the end zone.
+First, Harmon had a pair of 15-yard receptions on a 76-yard drive; from the Colts 17, Humphries lofted a pass to Lewis in the far left corner of the end zone.
 Harmon added a 20-yard reception on the next drive, which went 69 yards and ended with Humphries finding Lewis in the same corner for a 9-yard touchdown.
-The Colts, in the meantime, had gone three-and-out on their first two possessions of the second half.
 In the final quarter, Stanley Richard intercepted a tipped George pass to set up a 3-yard Butts touchdown with 4:18 to play.
-Indianapolis then had their best drive of the game moving from their own 1 to the Charger 18 before another Grossman sack forced a fumble that George Thornton recovered, clinching the Chargers' first shutout win since 1986.
+Indianapolis then had its best drive of the game, moving from its own 1-yard line to the Chargers 18 before another Grossman sack forced a fumble that George Thornton recovered, clinching the Chargers' first shutout win since 1986.

-Indianapolis mustered only eight first downs (five of these came on their final drive), and 99 total yards (68 on the final drive).
-Colt quarterbacks were sacked seven times.
+The Colts mustered only eight first downs (five of these came on their final drive), and 99 total yards (68 on the final drive).
+Indianapolis quarterbacks were sacked seven times.
 The 99 yards were the fewest a Charger defense had given up since 1961.
-The Charger offense, by contrast, picked up 398 yards and 26 first downs, while holding the ball for 42:24.
+The Chargers offense picked up 398 yards and 26 first downs, while holding the ball for 42:24.
 Butts rushed 27 times for 118 yards and a touchdown, while Miller had 6 catches for 105 yards.